Preheat your oven to 190°C (170°C fan). Line a large baking tray with parchment paper.

 Slowly melt the butter in a pan until fully melted, then let it cool for a few minutes.

-175 Grams Unsalted butter
+175 g unsalted butter

 In a large bowl, beat the cooled melted butter with the brown sugar and granulated sugar until fully combined.